francescobarbarulo/kubernetes-starter-pack/guides/lab05.md

     ```
     Press `Ctrl-C` to stop the above rollout status watch.

-3. Looking at the Pods created, you see that 2 Pods created by new ReplicaSet is stuck in an image pull loop.
+3. Looking at the Pods created, you can see that the 2 Pods created by new ReplicaSet are stuck in an image pull loop.

     ```sh
     kubectl get pods